archaeopteryx4216/BrainF-k/README.md

 # BrainF-k
-An interpreter fir the BrainF**k language
+An interpreter for the BrainF**k language